How to dress your best for your kid’s wedding

 Show skin strategically. #agelesstyle #dressyourbest Click To Tweet

 - Talk to your daughter and your soon-to-be son-in-law’s mother.
-Doing so avoid that by accident you and your daughter’s mother-in-law look like the Olson twins wearing the same dress at the wedding.
+Doing so avoids that by accident you and your daughter’s mother-in-law look like the Olson twins wearing the same dress at the wedding.
 It also avoids that you buy a dress in a color that clashes with those of the wedding party and/or the colors of the groom’s mother dress.
 You will be in many photos together!
+They should look nice, right?

 - In contrast to the wedding dress, the dress you bought should not be a secret.
 Before you hit the buy now button, share the dress you intent to buy with your daughter and the groom’s mother.
 When your daughter likes the dress and you don’t get a response like “Oh I just bought that dress” hit buy now asap.